 Chris has competed in numerous marathons and triathlons.
 In 2012, he finished the Wisconsin Ironman one year after completing radiation, surgery and chemotherapy for colon cancer.

-Ryan is a partner at the international law firm Skadden, Arps, Slate, Meagher & Flom LLC where he specializes in complex litigation, internal investigations and corporate defense matters.
+Ryan is a recently retired partner from the international law firm of Skadden, Apps, Slate, Meagher & Flom LLC, where he specialized in complex litigation, internal investigation and corporate defense matters.
 Ryan received his J.D. from Harvard Law School, where he graduated cum laude and was a member of the Harvard Law Review.
 He received a Masters Degree in economics, as well Bachelors’ degrees in philosophy and economics with distinction from Stanford University, where he was the graduating athlete recipient of the Block S award.
 At Stanford, Ryan was a member of Stanford’s first Pac-10 championship cross-country team and was all-conference in cross-country and track.
 Ryan has since competed in numerous endurance events, including marathons, triathlons and bike races.